johnbrc/MPD-Distribution/FILES.md

 Hence, MPD-M4-FR would be a French translation of Module 4.

-See [Intercultural Republication], for further information relating to translation.

 ## Find Out More

 -	Read more on the [wiki]